ahammadfaishal/chat-app/README.md

 - Install packages using ```npm install``` or ```yarn```.
 - Use ```node index.js``` to run server.
 - Use ```ng serve --open``` to run client.
-- Open two different browser to check chatting experiences.
+- Open two different browser and navigate to [localhost:4200](http://localhost:4200/) to enjoy chatting experiences.

 ## Contributing